 3. Manitoulin Island

-When we went camping on Manitoulin, we stayed in a TeePee with the Great Spirit Circle Trail company and we did some serious backcountry camping on the Benjamin Islands.
+When we went camping on Manitoulin, we stayed had a unique camping experience in a TeePee with the Great Spirit Circle Trail company and we did some serious backcountry camping on the Benjamin Islands.
 All booked through the Great Spirit Circle Trail.

 Great hikes, scenic boat tours, canoe trips, Aboriginal experiences, gorgeous waterfalls like Bridal Veil Falls, fine dining, and incredible lookouts!